input-output-hk/plutus-pioneer-program/code/week01/README.md

 Once you are inside the Nix shell, you can start the Plutus client and server from the cloned Plutus repository.

 The lecture videos were recorded at various times and the Plutus code that goes along with them was compiled against specific commits of the Plutus main branch.
 You can find the commit tag in the cabal.project file.
-My aim here is to keep this code up-to-date with the latest commits.

 #### Server